jaylenw/AngularJsTodoApp/README.md

 #AngularJs Todo App

 Android version of this app is available [here](https://github.com/jaylenw/IonicTodoApp).
-Desktop Version of this app is available [here](https://github.com/jaylenw/ElectronTodoApp).
+Desktop version of this app is available [here](https://github.com/jaylenw/ElectronTodoApp).

 ##Description